jsontypedef/json-typedef-python/README.md

 * [The JSON Typedef Website][jtd]
 * ["Validating JSON in Python with JSON Typedef"][jtd-py-validation]
-* ["Generating Python from JSON Typedef Schemas"][jtd-py-codegen]

 ## Basic Usage

 > For a more detailed tutorial and guidance on how to integrate `jtd` in your
-> application, see ["Validating JSON in JavaScript with JSON
+> application, see ["Validating JSON in Python with JSON
 > Typedef"][jtd-py-validation] in the JSON Typedef docs.

 Here's an example of how you can use this package to validate JSON data against